Georg von Krogh

 Georg von Krogh (born 24 May 1963) is a Norwegian organizational theorist and Professor at the Swiss Federal Institute of Technology in Zurich (ETH Zurich) and holds the Chair of Strategic Management and Innovation.
-He also serves on Strategy Commission at ETH Zurich.

 Biography

 Born in Oslo, Norway to a family of Danish nobility, Von Krogh received his MSc from the Norwegian University of Technology and Natural Science, and a Ph.D. from this University's Department of Industrial Economics and Technology Management.

 Von Krogh started his academic career as Assistant Professor of Business Policy at SDA Bocconi, Bocconi University in Italy.
 Subsequently, he was Associate Professor of Strategy at the Norwegian School of Management, and Professor of Management at the University of St. Gallen in Switzerland, and a Director of this University's Institute of Management.
 He was also the President of the Research Commission at the University of St. Gallen.

 He has been Visiting Professor at MIT's Sloan School of Management, Hitotsubashi University in Japan, Japan Advanced Institute of Science and Technology, and the London School of Economics and Political Science.
 He was the Head of the Department of Management, Technology, and Economics at the ETH Zurich during 2008-2011, and served on the National Research Council of the Swiss National Science Foundation (SNF) during 2012-2020.
 From 2008 to 2014 he was a board member of the European Academy of Management (EURAM).

 Currently, von Krogh serves as Chairman of the International Advisory Board at the Research Council of Norway.
-He holds an honorary position as Research Fellow at Judge Business School, University of Cambridge, and is an Affiliated Scholar with the Laboratory for Innovation Science (LISH) at Harvard University.
+He holds an honorary position as Research Fellow at Judge Business School, University of Cambridge, and is an Affiliated Scholar with the Laboratory for Innovation Science (LISH) at Harvard University, and is a member of the Scientific Advisory Board at the University of Vienna.
+Additionally, he is an Associated Faculty Member at the Artificial Intelligence Center at ETH Zurich and was a member of ETH Zurich’s Strategy Commission until 2024.
+Since 2021, he has also been part of the Risk Management Committee at ETH Zurich and he chairs the Global Advisory Board that advises the President of ETH Zurich in matters regarding its international strategy.
 He also serves as a member of the Scientific Council at EURAM, and is a member of the Advisory Board at the School of Management, Politecnico di Milano.